 - Coat: It’s primarily the spotted coat that suggests “leopard”.
 ALCs exhibit well-defined dark spots spread all over their body that can be solid or rosetted and sometimes marbled.
 The base coat varies in color depending on the cat’s geographical areas of origin, and ranges from different shades of tan (beige to golden), gray or tawny brown.
 The chin, throat, belly, and interior parts of the legs are white with black spots.

 - Pads: The color of their toe pads varies from dark purple to dark brown.
 The carpal pads, found on the forelegs, are very light pink.

 - Tail: All asian leopard cats have a spotted or ringed tail whose tip is black.

 Asian Leopard Cat & Domestic Bengal Cat

-The history of the Bengal breed started in 1963 when Jean Sugden Mill first documented hybridization between Felis bengalensis and Felis catus (domestic house cat).
+The history of the Bengal breed started in 1963 when Jean Sugden Mill first documented hybridization between Prionailurus bengalensis and Felis catus (domestic house cat).

-The Felis Bengalensis was the perfect candidate to give birth to this exotic breed of wild-looking house pet known as the Bengal cat.
+The mainland leopard cat was found to be the ideal candidate for hybridisation to give rise to the exotic breed of wild-looking house pet known as the Bengal cat.